 We understand that for most clients who run their own businesses that it is inextricably linked to the interests and welfare of their family.
 It is advisable that the creation of a Business LPA should be done as part of a wider estate & legacy planning process.
 We provide our clients certainty that their business and personal interests are protected, therefore by referral we offer a full Estate & Legacy Planning Review at no cost.

 We refer clients for legal support to a panel of third party providers who are independent of CJP Financial Services.

-Legal services and estate planning are not regulated by the Financial Conduct Authority.
+Auto Enrolment, Employee Benefits & Lasting Powers of Attorney are not regulated by the Financial Conduct Authority.